 Jesus will leave there and make his way home with his new family.
 We see them in stark contrast to his birth family who comes to ‘seize’ him.
 He is evidently an embarrassment to them, for they think he has lost his mind.
 (20-21)

-In our passage today, Mark will draw a firm line in the text to identify those who belong to Christ and those who are against him.
+In this passage today, Mark draws a firm line in the text to identify those who belong to Christ and those who are against him.
 First, his family claims he is out of his mind.
 Then, the scribes claim he is demon possessed – a man with an unclean spirit.
-His family then makes another attempt to get him; standing outside, they call for him.
+His family then makes another attempt to ‘seize’ him; standing outside, they call for him.
 But Jesus clarifies for us in the final verse who his family really is.
 (22-35)

 This story can be broken down into three movements:

 - He withdraws to the Sea of Galilee (7) where he continues to have great success in ministry.

 - He takes his disciples up on a mountain (13) where he selects his 12 disciples to walk with him, preach his message and have authority to cast out demons.

 - He returns home (20) I suppose to Capernaum, where his family and the religious leaders will confront him.
 This last section is in the form of what David Helm, pastor of Christ Church in Chicago, calls a Markan Sandwich – family/leaders/family.